-More information on our CEO study, the "Brand Guardianship Index" can be found via brandirectory.com/brand-guardianship by Joy Macknight, Guest Editor, Brand Finance Journal to tip common brand increasing understand their needs. that local and regional banks are customers. performing as well as - and, in many cases, outperforming - global banks "Brands aren't valuable or useful if they customer has with the bank.
+More information on our CEO study, the "Brand Guardianship Index" can be found via brandirectory.com/brand-guardianship common brand increasing understand their needs. that local and regional banks are customers. performing as well as - and, in many cases, outperforming - global banks "Brands aren't valuable or useful if they customer has with the bank.
 "Building in terms of positioning their brand in aren't relevant to their customers," emthe hearts and minds of customers.